-- Design standards should be established to ensure compatibility with adjacent land uses and to minimize impacts on residential areas.
+- Planned Development District (MPD), that permits flexibility and strives for cohesive design, should guide the redevelopment of larger parcels. - Design standards should be established to ensure compatibility with adjacent land uses and to minimize impacts on residential areas.
 For example, standards should address, but not be limited to: buffer/edge treatment and transitional elements, landscaping, signage, and building design elements (scale, height/mass, orientation, façade treatment) per considerations discussed per Policy 3-5. - Identified elements of the Open Space network, per Policy 3-13, should be continued along identified physical features, be integrated into the development design, and include connections between recreation and open space areas. - Consistent with the goals and objectives of Chapter 6 (Transportation), connections should be provided within and between developments to enhance vehicular and pedestrian circulation and reduce traffic congestion.
-Roadway design should be consistent with context-sensitive principles, as expressed in the Town of Amherst Context-Sensitive Highway Design Report and Policy 6-1, and should also employ access management strategies in accordance with Policy 6-4.
+Roadway design should be consistent with contextsensitive principles, as expressed in the Town of Amherst Context-Sensitive Highway Design Report and Policy 6-1, and should also employ access management strategies in accordance with Policy 6-4.